molgenis/capice/README.md

 You may also use the Singularity image of CAPICE found [here](https://download.molgeniscloud.org/downloads/vip/images/).__

 ### SpliceAI
-CAPICE requires additional VEP plugin [SpliceAI](https://m.ensembl.org/info/docs/tools/vep/script/vep_plugins.html#spliceai), or direct annotations from the [standalone SpliceAI](https://github.com/Illumina/SpliceAI).
+CAPICE requires additional VEP plugin [SpliceAI](https://m.ensembl.org/info/docs/tools/vep/script/vep_plugins.html#spliceai).
-Using the [standalone SpliceAI](https://github.com/Illumina/SpliceAI) only requires the reference genome fasta and it's fasta index file.
-For more information check the [SpliceAI README](https://github.com/Illumina/SpliceAI/blob/master/README.md).
 Files for the SpliceAI VEP plugin can be found [here](https://basespace.illumina.com/s/otSPW8hnhaZR) after creating an account (for free).
 In order to obtain the SNV and Indel files you must apply for the `Predicting splicing from primary sequence` project (should be free).
 The link to apply can be found within the VEP [SpliceAI](https://m.ensembl.org/info/docs/tools/vep/script/vep_plugins.html#spliceai) plugin description.
 The files can then be found within the `Predicting splicing from primary sequence` project -> ANALYSES -> genome_scores_v`X` -> FILES -> genome_scores_v`X` (where `X` is the latest version).